Man Group hires co-head of FX for black box unit

 The fund tries to make money following trends in global futures markets but last year it fell 6.4 percent as its programmes focusing on short-term market movements were hit by market volatility.
 So far this year it has lost 2.1 percent.

-Man Group’s (EMG.L) shares have also suffered, partly as a result of AHL losses, and have roughly halved since September.
+Man Group’s shares have also suffered, partly as a result of AHL losses, and have roughly halved since September.
+At 1136 GMT they were 1.9 percent lower at 113.6 pence.